-Afghanistan: Through Teach for Afghanistan (TAO), Rahmatullah Arman recruits and trains female educators to increase girls' enrollment in Afghan public schools.
+Afghanistan: Through Teach for Afghanistan (TAO), education champions recruit and train female educators to increase girls' enrollment in Afghan public schools.
 Last year, TAO recruited and trained an all-female cohort of university graduates.
 TAO fellows are now teaching 10,344 students in the poorest public schools of Parwan province.

 Malala Fund organizes work under three key pillars

 Through its Education Network, they invest in local educators and advocates — the people who best understand girls in their communities — in regions where the most girls are missing out on secondary school.

 Malala Fund advocates — at local, national and international levels — for resources and policy changes needed to give all girls a secondary education.

 Malala Fund believes girls should speak for themselves and tell leaders what they need to learn and achieve their potential.
 They amplify girls’ voices and share their stories through Assembly, its digital publication and newsletter.

 Malala Fund works in countries with the poorest education outcomes for girls, including Afghanistan, Brazil, India, Nigeria, Pakistan, Turkey and Lebanon.